DanySK/code-plagiarism-detector/README.md

 Tokenization options:
   --language VALUE          Sources code language.
 Default: Java.
-  --minimum-tokens INT      The minimum token length which should be reported
+  --min-tokens INT          The minimum token length which should be reported
                             as a duplicate.
 Default: 15.
   --filter-threshold FLOAT  The cutoff threshold used to filter comparison
                             pairs.This could affect the detection